usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 {{% /tab %}}
 {{< /tabs >}}

-Notice that for all 3 examples, we import a catalog defined in XML.
+Notice that for all three examples, we import a catalog defined in XML.
 The profile resolution specification allows us to import multiple documents irrespective of the input format (as long as it is valid OSCAL).

-Now that we've seen a basic example, lets take a quick walkthrough of some of the basic functions of this section and how to use them.
+Now that we've seen a basic example, let's take a quick walkthrough of some of the basic functions of this section and how to use them.

 ### Including Controls from a Catalog